-The second form of mortgage insurance is a monthly insurance payment, which can be anywhere from 0.45 to 1.25 percent of the initial principal.
-The monthly insurance payment usually remains for the life of the loan, and can add several hundred dollars to a person’s monthly mortgage payment.
+The second form of mortgage insurance is a monthly insurance payment, which can be anywhere from 0.45% to 1.25% of the initial principal.
+The monthly insurance payment usually remains for the life of the loan and can add several hundred dollars to a person’s monthly mortgage payment.

 What Is a Conventional Loan?

 A conventional loan is a mortgage that is not guaranteed by a federal agency such as the FHA.
 Since conventional loans don’t offer lenders the guarantee that the loan will get paid, they often have stricter requirements compared to FHA loans.
 Despite that fact, the majority of home buyers use conventional loans to purchase a home.
-In the first quarter of 2019, 69 percent of new houses sold used a conventional loan as the source of financing.
-Meanwhile, 17 percent of sales used an FHA loan.
+In 2020, 69% of new houses sold using a conventional loan as the source of financing.

-You might have heard the traditional advice to put down at least 20 percent of the value of the home when you apply for a conventional mortgage.
-Generally, making a down payment of at least 20 percent eliminates the need to pay private mortgage insurance each month.
+You might have heard the traditional advice to put down at least 20% of the value of the home when you apply for a conventional mortgage.
+Generally, making a down payment of at least 20% eliminates the need to pay private mortgage insurance each month.

-If a buyer puts down less than 20 percent, they are usually responsible for paying a private mortgage insurance premium every month.
+If a buyer puts down less than 20%, they are usually responsible for paying a private mortgage insurance premium every month.
 The amount of the premium can vary based on the value of the home compared to the amount of the loan and a person’s credit score.
-Once the loan-to-value ratio on a mortgage has reached 80 percent, you can ask the lender to remove the mortgage insurance.
-The lender should remove mortgage insurance automatically once your loan-to-value ratio reaches 78 percent.
+Once the loan-to-value ratio on a mortgage has reached 80%, you can ask the lender to remove the mortgage insurance.
+The lender should remove mortgage insurance automatically once your loan-to-value ratio reaches 78%.